How To Buy Dividend Stocks in Australia For Passive Income

 11. Important Terminologies Used In Dividend Investing

 • Ex-Dividend Date: The ex-dividend date is when the stock price reduces by an amount equal to the dividend.
 It is one business day before the record date of the company.
-If you buy a stock on or after this date, you are not eligible to receive the dividend payment.
+If you buy a stock on or after this date, you are not eligible for the dividend payment.
 Only those who buy the stock before this date are entitled to the dividend.

 • Record Date: As with any stock you buy, it takes two business to arrive in the Demat account and settle.
 The Record Date is two business days after the ex-dividend date.
 On this date, a company closes its stock register (usually around 5 p.m.) to finalise registered stockholders eligible for the current dividend.